-Fees include a \$30 Application fee; \$130 program specific certification exam fee for all Diploma in Medical Assisting and Associate in Medical Assistant students; \$275 program specific entrance or certification exam fee for all Associate in Nursing students; \$235 program specific certification exam fee for all Associate in Health Information Technology students; and a \$25 per credit Technology fee for all programs.
+Fees include a \$30 Application fee (non-refundable); \$130 program specific certification exam fee for all Diploma in Medical Assisting students; \$100 program specific entrance or certification exam fee (non-refundable) for all Diploma in Practical Nursing students; \$75 program specific entrance or certification exam fee (non-refundable) for all Associate in Nursing students; \$235 program specific certification exam fee for all Bachelor of Science in Health Information Management, \$120 program specific fee for all Master of Science Family Nurse Practitioner students; and a \$25 per credit Technology fee for all programs.
 The Technology fee will be billed based on credits enrolled each semester.